 In Los Angeles County criminal courts, domestic violence and abuse in the home accusations are taken seriously by prosecutors.
 They will normally aggressively pursue certain types of domestic violence cases during the court process and the penalties are often severe.

-To give readers a better understanding of reduced charges in domestic violence cases, our California criminal defense lawyers are providing an overview below.
+To give readers a better understanding of reduced charges in domestic violence cases, we are providing an overview below.

 Reasons Why a Prosecutor Might Consider a Reduced Charge